 Excellence means having the highest expectations of our students and their potential.
 Each student’s achievement is guaranteed by outstanding teaching and learning which is creative and engaging for all.
 No student will be left behind and we must challenge our students to recognise that true success comes from hard work.

-Is an independent resource which provides guidance for teachers and schools on how to use their resources to improve the attainment of disadvantaged pupils.
+The EEF Toolkit is an independent resource which provides guidance for teachers and schools on how to use their resources to improve the attainment of disadvantaged pupils.
 Just as doctors would not be expected to prescribe treatments without access to medical research, we believe that teachers should be supported with information about what has worked – and, just as important, what has not – in England and around the world.
 The EEF Toolkit will help schools to identify which approaches are the ‘best bets’ for increasing the attainment of disadvantaged students and which approaches offer less promising chances of success.
-At Thomas Estley we ‘drip feed’ elements of the toolkit through-out the academic year with all teaching staff/
+At Thomas Estley we ‘drip feed’ elements of the toolkit through-out the academic year with all teaching staff.

 At Thomas Estley Community College we have a dedicated team of staff supporting the achievement, progress and well-being of our Pupil Premium (PP) students.
 We work together with the aim of ensuring that PP students are as successful as non-PP students in school and across the country.